 The following guide will show how you can empty the recycling bin on a schedule.
 That way, you can worry about more important things and not whether you emptied the recycling bin or not.

 What you name the folder is up to you, but try to name it something that describes your tasks.
-Right-click on the new folder and choose Create task.
+Right-click on the new folder and choose to Create task.
 The window should open in the General tab, but if it doesn’t, that where you need to click.
-Give your task a name such as Empty Recycling bin.
+Give your task a name that describes what it does.

 Click on the Triggers tab, followed by the New option at the bottom left.
 Click on the Begin the task drop-down menu, and you’ll see various options, but I’m going to go ahead and choose On a schedule.

 Click on the Actions tab, followed by the new option at the bottom right.
-In the box where it says Programs/script type cmd.exe and in the box to the right of where it says Programs/script type:
+Under Settings where it says Programs/script type cmd.exe and also under Settings, in Add arguments type:

 Double-check to make sure that everything is entered correctly and click OK to finish your task.

 The more things Windows can do for means that you’ll have more time for other useful things.
-Emptying out the recycling bin may not seem like much, but it sure helps.
-Are you going to empty out the recycling bin on your own or will you have Windows do it for you automatically?
+Emptying the recycling bin may not seem like much, but it sure helps.
+Are you going to empty the recycling bin on your own, or will you have Windows do it for you automatically?